emericg/MiniVideo/mini_analyser/README.md

 Using mini_analyser GUI
 -----------------------

-Just drag and drop files to analyse them!
+Just drag and drop multimedia files to analyse them!

 Using mini_analyser CLI